 11. Are hazardous materials stored in accordance with the COSHH assessments?
 12. Are the procedures for dealing with spillages written down and have employees been instructed in their application?
 13. Is the use of fork lift trucks restricted to employees who have been trained, tested and hold a written authorisation to drive such fork lift trucks?
 14. Are all fork lift trucks parked in approved and designated areas when not in use?
 15. Is smoking prohibited in battery charging areas, with suitable notices displayed?
 16. Are lorry wheels checked prior to fork lift trucks commencing loading/unloading operations utilising bridge plates or "floating" loading plates?
 17. Have all employees been instructed on correct manual handling techniques?
-FIRST A AID.
-1. Is the first aid box adequately stocked and readily available?
+FIRST AID 1.
+Is the first aid box adequately stocked and readily available?
 2. Are there any changes to the first aid procedures?
-3. Do all your staff know who is in charge of and where is the nearest first aid point?
+3. Do all your staff know who is in charge of and where is the nearest first 0. aid point?
 4. Have all accidents been recorded and where necessary reported to the authorities?
-5. Have you investigated any accident within your control and are you satisfied that controls are adequate to prevent a recurrence?
+5. Have you investigated any accident within your control and are you 5. satisfied that controls are adequate to prevent a recurrence?
 FIRE 1.
 Do we have an up to date fire risk assessment?
 2. Is the fire assessment being complied with?
 3. Has a fire risk assessment been completed?
 4. Are there any alterations anticipated that may require approval by the Fire Authority?
 5. Are there any changes or alterations to the premises which require the modifications to fire alarm/procedures or equipment?
 6. Is all firefighting equipment maintained and serviced by a competent person?
 7. Are adequate storage facilities provided for highly flammable liquids, LPG or petroleum spirits?
-FIRE AI APMS 8.
+FIRE A LARMS 8.
 Can you clearly hear the fire alarm in your part of the building?
 9. Are all alarm points clearly marked and free from obstruction?
-J. Are an diarm points clearly marked and free from obstructions FIRE A PPLIANCES I I IIVE AI I HAITEL
+FIRE A PPLIANCES